Paul Saladino MD Podcast

 Blue light may cause more radical damage than other wavelengths because it affects tissues that lack rapid cell regeneration to repair the damage.

-"Blue light could debatably be more damaging from a radical production perspective because it's happening in areas that don't have this very fast cell turnover."
+"And they also highlight in that paper how blue light could debatably be more damaging from a radical production perspective because it's happening in areas that don't have this very fast cell turnover.
+Like on the higher levels, the ultraviolet is only really simulating on a very high."

 Infrared light triggers cellular melatonin production